MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-rename.md

 The rename was necessary for two main reasons.

 - The term _dataset_ is considered too generic.
 It has different meanings in the context of other data-related activities, especially now that Power BI is one of many experiences in [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview).
-- The term _semantic model_ better reflects the rich functionality of Analysis Services data models, upon which Power BI reports and dashboards are based.
+- The term _semantic model_ better reflects the rich functionality of Analysis Services data models, upon which Power BI reports are based.

 > [!IMPORTANT]
 > This change is a rename only.
 There's no interruption to usage or service.
 You can expect a continuation of service because administrators, developers, and other users aren't required to make any changes.